Ras-Kwesi/pingpong1/README.md

 # Ping-Pong Project
-### This is the Friday Independent Project on the number game, Ping-Pong.
+This is the Friday Independent Project on the number game, Ping-Pong.
 Original file got corrupt and this is a reovery folder.
 All changes to code will appear in this repository.

 #### By Kwesi Makonnen

 ## Description
-### The game operates by returning "ping" for a number divisible by 3, "pong" for a number divisible by 5 and "ping pong" for a number divisible by 3 and 5
+The game operates by returning "ping" for a number divisible by 3, "pong" for a number divisible by 5 and "ping pong" for a number divisible by 3 and 5

+### Deployment
+This website can be launched from my github pages through this link, https://ras-kwesi.github.io/pingpong1/
-## Technologies Used
+### Technologies Used
-#### HTML
+HTML
-#### CSS
+CSS
-#### jQuery
+jQuery
-#### Bootstrap
+Bootstrap

 ### License
 #### MIT License